 - A. 5 induction cooking zones

 - B. Control panel

-- C. Glide-out grill

-- D. Multi-function oven
+- C. Multi-function oven

-- E. Fan oven
+- D. Fan oven

-- F. Storage drawer
+- E. Storage drawer

 The Hob

 Use only pans that are suitable for induction hobs.
 We recommend stainless steel, enamelled steel pans or cast iron pans with enamelled bases.
 Note that some stainless steel pans are not suitable for use with an induction hob so please check carefully before purchasing any cookware.